Blueberry Crumble

 Notes & Substitutions

-- Blueberries – As I mentioned above I love using frozen wild blueberries for this recipe, but if you don’t have any on hand no worries regular blueberries (frozen or fresh) will work just fine.
+- Blueberries – As I mentioned above I love using frozen wild blueberries for this recipe, but if you don’t have any on hand no worries fresh blueberries will work just fine.
+Want to use a different fruit?
+Try my apple crisp or peach crumble or swap the blueberries for your favorite type of berry.
+Strawberries, raspberries, blackberries or cherries would all be delicious!

 - Coconut oil – You can use melted vegan butter.
 Melted traditional butter works as well if you don’t need the crumble to be vegan.